 Interested in becoming a clinic scribe?
 Working as a scribe is a great way to get in-depth, educational clinical exposure if you are interested in pursuing a future career in the medical field.
 Scribes work directly with physicians in several of our clinics so that physicians can spend more time with their patients instead of with their documentation.

-Our scribes are currently active in specialties including in-patient transplant infectious disease, bone marrow transplant, pulmonary/critical care, family medicine community health, gastroenterology, hepatology, endocrinology, general internal medicine and nephrology at the UF Health Medical Plaza, Springhill and Tower Hill locations.
+Our scribes are currently active in specialties including in-patient transplant infectious disease, bone marrow transplant, pulmonary/critical care, family medicine community health, gastroenterology, IBD, endocrinology, general internal medicine and nephrology at the UF Health Medical Plaza, Springhill and Tower Hill locations.
 We expect the program to continue to grow into more Department of Medicine specialties in the near future

 What does a scribe do?